Branden97/stockbase/README.md

   <summary><h2>Features Checklist</h2></summary>

 ### Required Features
+Legend:
+- 🟩 Original Requirement
+- 🟦 Added by me
 #### Backend (Node.js)
-- [ ] RESTful API
+- [ ] 🟩 RESTful API
+    - [x] 🟦 design API schema
+    - [x] 🟦 design API security / auth model
-    - [ ] fetch current stock prices
+    - [ ] 🟩 fetch current stock prices
-    - [ ] add new stocks to watchlist (must be SQL DB)
+    - [ ] 🟩 add new stocks to watchlist (must be SQL DB)
-        - [ ] design the schema
+        - [x] 🟩 design the schema
-    - [ ] Real-Time data streaming of stock price updates
+    - [ ] 🟩 Real-Time data streaming of stock price updates
-- [ ] SQL DB
+- [ ] 🟩 SQL DB
-    - [ ] Database Schema: Write a SQL query to create the necessary table(s) for the watchlist Include fields like stock symbol, added timestamp, etc
+    - [ ] 🟩 Database Schema: Write a SQL query to create the necessary table(s) for the watchlist Include fields like stock symbol, added timestamp, etc
-    - [ ] Data Retrieval: Write a SQL query to fetch the list of stocks from the watchlist
+    - [ ] 🟩 Data Retrieval: Write a SQL query to fetch the list of stocks from the watchlist

 #### Frontend (React.js)
-- [ ] Stock Dashboard: simple UI to display stock prices
+- [ ] 🟩 Stock Dashboard: simple UI to display stock prices
-- [ ] Watchlist Management: users can add stocks to their watchlist
+- [ ] 🟩 Watchlist Management: users can add stocks to their watchlist
-- [ ] Error Handling: Implement basic error handling
+- [ ] 🟩 Error Handling: Implement basic error handling
-- [ ] User Feedback: Provide feedback for user actions (e.g., adding a stock to the watchlist)
+- [ ] 🟩 User Feedback: Provide feedback for user actions (e.g., adding a stock to the watchlist)

 #### Additional Requirements
-- [ ] Include a README file with clear instructions on how to set up and run the application
+- [ ] 🟩 Include a README file with clear instructions on how to set up and run the application
-- [ ] Write clean, modular, and well-documented code
+- [ ] 🟩 Write clean, modular, and well-documented code
-- [ ] Ensure the application is robust and handles edge cases gracefully
+- [ ] 🟩 Ensure the application is robust and handles edge cases gracefully
-- [ ] Bonus points for implementing user management
+- [ ] 🟩 Bonus points for implementing user management

 #### Evaluation Criteria
 - Code organization and clarity